dssg/nfp/README.md

  * Note that these books have excellent, and freely available, code samples for many common operations in R, with comparisons to the equivalent commands in SAS, SPSS and Stata.
 * [R in a Nutshell](http://web.udl.es/Biomath/Bioestadistica/R/Manuals/r_in_a_nutshell.pdf) by Joseph Adler, published by O'Reilly
 * A number of freely available "quick reference" sheets such as ones by [Tom Short](http://cran.r-project.org/doc/contrib/Short-refcard.pdf), and staff at the [University of Auckland](https://www.stat.auckland.ac.nz/~stat380/downloads/QuickReference.pdf).
+* Researchers interested in using R specifically to work with complex national surveys may be interested in [Anthony D'Amico's usgsd repo](https://github.com/ajdamico/usgsd), which includes sample import and analysis scripts for many popular surveys.

 Searching the internet is also an excellent way to understand the commands that we used or to search for methods of interest to you, due to the large and active community of R users.